 While no state laws require it, generous collision and comprehensive coverage can be important, and will be required by a lender or lease company.
 Even if the car isn't financed, you don't want to risk the impact of crashing the car and incurring a total loss, or the possibility of the car being stolen or damaged in a flood or other "weather event."

 On older cars, the logic of carrying collision and comprehensive coverage diminishes.
 As a vehicle's value depreciates, so does the financial hit you'd suffer were you to lose it; the impact remains painful but not catastrophic.
-A rule of thumb: If your car’s value has declined to 10 times or less your annual premium for collision and comprehensive, drop this additional coverage.
+A rule of thumb: Drop additional coverage if your car’s value has declined to 10 times or less your annual premium for collision and comprehensive.
 You can check the value of your car online at websites such as kbb.com.

 Other Possible Car Insurance Add-ons

-Besides the major types of coverage outlined above, you might want to add other options to your auto insurance policy.
+Besides the major types of coverage outlined above, you might want to add additional options to your auto insurance policy.
 These include:

 Emergency Roadside Service

-To deal with this scenario, carriers offer supplemental "gap insurance" to cover the shortfall.
-Whether to opt for this add-on may depend on the size of the gap and your risk tolerance of covering it in the event of a total loss prior to adding this to your insurance.
+Carriers offer supplemental "gap insurance" to cover the shortfall.
+You should consider the size of the gap and your risk tolerance of covering it in the event of a total loss prior to adding this to your insurance.

 Coverage for Special Cars and Drivers